Slevinski/slevinski.github.io/series/evidence-and-adoption/publishing.md

 Abstract:

-> This synthesis brief defines what the v1.0.0 public evidence base for SignWriting supports, what remains partial, and how adoption claims should be read.
-It argues that SignWriting should no longer be treated as a merely hypothetical proposal: documented educational, institutional, scholarly, and technical use, especially in Brazil and South Korea, establishes real-world relevance.
-At the same time, the evidence does not yet amount to a complete global census, broad population-scale outcome evidence, or a single adoption story across all communities.
-The brief therefore treats SignWriting as real infrastructure and research material while keeping claims about scale, generalization, and educational outcomes bounded.
+> This synthesis brief states what the v1.0.0 public evidence base for SignWriting supports, what remains partial, and how adoption claims should be read.
+Documented educational, institutional, scholarly, and technical use, especially in Brazil and South Korea, establishes real-world relevance.
+The evidence supports treating SignWriting as real infrastructure and research material while keeping claims about global scale, generalization, community preference, resistance, and educational outcomes bounded.

 Citation: